viridia/vortex.web/Notes.md

   * See if we can remove some of the type params that are passed in
 * Limit operator dragging to document size
 * Drag multiple selection.
-* Finish compass rose - center button should center the diagram
 * Make brick edges smoother - gamma correction?
 * Cached signals not working.
 * Upload JSON files